 How did I learn this?
-Over the years, I’ve fiddled with planting at different times and recorded dates and results.
+Over the years, I’ve tried planting about every vegetable at every time of year, and I’ve recorded the results.

 3. Natural soil building

 I wish I had known that the best soil can be built by consistently spreading compost or other organic mulch on its surface — that’s all.
-No need to dig it in, no need to buy and add emulsions of this, meals of that, fertilizer granules of what-what.
+No need to dig it in.
+And no need to buy and add emulsions of this, meals of that, fertilizer granules of what-what.

 How did I learn this?
 I began gardening as a digger and a fertilizer.
-Bit by bit I adopted this simpler and more natural approach, and I now get as good or better results from my soil.
+Bit by bit I adopted this simpler and more natural approach, and I now get as good or better results from my vegetable garden.

 What should you do about this?
 Try it.
 You’ll never know until you try it.

-I wish I had known that drip irrigation is the best method for vegetables.
-It’s advantages are numerous.
-But it’s not perfect and needs to be supplemented by periodic overhead watering, which keeps some pests in check, in addition to giving plants more wet soil to drink and eat from.
+I wish I had known that drip irrigation is the best method for vegetables in Southern California, unless your garden is so small that you can easily water it by hand.
+Drip’s advantages are numerous.
+Yet it’s not perfect, and it is best supplemented by periodic overhead watering, which keeps some pests in check, and gives plants more wet soil to drink and eat from during summer heat.

 How did I learn this?
 First, I sprinkled.
 Then, I dripped.
-Benefits included a 50% lower water usage, but the plants didn’t all do well until I began to occasionally spray the foliage and wet the soil surface.
+Benefits included a 50% lower water usage, but the plants didn’t all do well until I began to occasionally spray the foliage and wet the soil surface during summer.

 What should you do about this?
 Learn to use drip irrigation on your vegetables, and then every couple weeks or so through the summer, spray or sprinkle.

-More on this topic: (See my post, “The best way to water a vegetable garden in Southern California.”
-FORTHCOMING!)
+More on this topic: (See my post, “The best way to water a vegetable garden in Southern California.”)